 How to Upload Photos to Dropbox

 The most bare-bones way to get images into dropbox is to sign in to Dropbox in a web browser and click on the Upload icon at top right.
 You don’t need to specify that they’re images–they’re just like any other files.
 Once it comes to browsing those files, Dropbox automatically determines that they’re images.

 But uploading through a web browser is a bit of a chore.
 There’s a much better option: use the Dropbox app.
 That runs silently in the background on your computer and automatically syncs your files with the versions online.
 It’s not perfect–I wish it wasn’t such a CPU hog at times–but the Dropbox app is remarkably reliable and very simple to use.

 Once you have the Dropbox app running, anything you save under the Dropbox folder will get uploaded and synced automatically.
 When it comes to sharing photos quickly and easily, you can put that to good use.

 After saving your images to a folder under the Dropbox directory on your hard drive, there are a few ways you can get the link to send to someone.

-The quickest way to share a folder is to go into Finder or Windows Explorer, right click on the folder name, and choose Share Dropbox Link.
+The quickest way to share a folder is to go into Finder or Windows Explorer, right-click on the folder name, and then choose Share Dropbox Link.
 You’ll end up with a long link with randomized numbers and letters that looks a bit like this: